-Because of the significance of the matter described in the "Basis for Disclaimer of Opinion" paragraph, we were unable to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion.
+Because of the significance of the matter described in the "Basis for Disclaimer of Opinion" paragraph, we have not been able to obtain sufficient appropriate audit evidence to provide a basis for an audit opinion.
 Accordingly, we do not express an opinion on the financial statements referred to in the first paragraph.